harnitsignalfx/signalfx-fargate/README.md

-#SignalFx Examples
+##### SignalFx Examples

-##his is not official product documentation.
+## This is not official product documentation.
 Official SignalFx documentation is here: https://docs.signalfx.com

 These projects are designed to get up and running with various examples of SignalFx tools.